postandcourier/domestic-violence/README.md

 ###Licence
 Data and code is subject to the [Post and Courier Standard Licence](https://github.com/postandcourier/PC-Standard-License).

-Text content, photos, and videos are subject to copyright restrictions and are available for personal and academic use only.
+Text content, photos, and videos are property of The Post and Courier and are made available for personal and academic use only.
 This content may not be reproduced without permission.

 Third-party content included in this repo may be subject to other licensing restrictions.